-Because we are committed to telling this redemptive story, Midtown Church follows the lectionary, a resource based on the Christian Calendar.
+Because we are committed to telling this redemptive story, 8th Street Church follows the lectionary, a resource based on the Christian Calendar.
 This allows for themes and seasons of emphasis to shape the individual believer and the Church.
 The seasons of the Christian year are: Advent, Christmas, Epiphany, Lent, Easter, Pentecost, Ordinary Time.

 Want to know more about the Seasons of the Christian Church Year?
 CLICK HERE

 The Neighborhood is a place where our kids learn to live the way of Jesus.
 In our nursery, we have simple lessons and songs that engage our babies in ways that communicate their value in the family of God.
 In our early childhood room, we have an order of service which includes elements from our adult service, specifically geared towards their age group.
 We are hopeful that these practices will help our kids learn how to be good and useful neighbors.

 Our elementary kids (1st-5th grade) participate with us in service because we want them to be known, valued, & formed.

 KNOWN: We want to know our kids by name and give them a sense of belonging within the community.

 VALUED: We value the life that children bring to the service.
 Their wiggles, dancing, and whispers are all ways that they can worship God.

 FORMED: By being in service every week, we pray that kids are formed by our practices, just as adults are.